nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

 ### Create Repository

-Pipeline runtimes need to watch the pipeline configurations in the repositories, so you need to create at least one repository related to the specified [project](project.md#create-and-update-project-api).
+Pipeline runtimes need to watch the pipeline configurations in the code repositories, so you need to create at least one code repository related to the specified [project](project.md#create-and-update-project-api).

 ### Create Environment